nexusparadise/ocrmypdf-gui/README.md

 ## Author

-Created by Ralf Eisenreich on December 27, 2025
+- Created by Ralf Eisenreich on December 27, 2025.
-Icons from User PDDD (https://github.com/pddd/GUI4OCRMyPDF)
+- Icons used from User PDDD (https://github.com/pddd/GUI4OCRMyPDF).
+Thank you!

 ## Contributing